mertyg/vision-language-models-are-bows/README.md

 # When and why vision-language models behave like bags-of-words, and what to do about it?
 (ICLR 2023 Oral)
 Experiments and data for the paper "When and why vision-language models behave like bags-of-words, and what to do about it?". <br>
 This paper got an Oral (notable-top-5%) at ICLR 2023!
-Soon you can find our camera-ready version [here](https://openreview.net/forum?id=KRLUvxh8uaX).
+You can find our camera-ready version [here](https://openreview.net/forum?id=KRLUvxh8uaX).

 **Imporant Note**: Thank you for your interest.
 I apologize for the delay in releasing the code and the camera-ready version, I will do my best to make up for the missing bits as soon as possible.
 I am currently in Turkey after the devastating [Turkey-Syria earthquake](https://en.wikipedia.org/wiki/2023_Turkey%E2%80%93Syria_earthquake).
 Not only me, but also tens of thousands of people lost their families and homes.
 Please consider [donating](https://ahbap.org/), and at the very least please ask your friends with connections to the regions how they are doing.